Anteneh2121/alx-system_engineering-devops/0x19-postmortem/README.md

 7. Tested another `curl` on the server.
 200 A-ok!

 8. Wrote a Puppet manifest to automate fixing of the error.

+## Summation

+In short, In full, the WordPress app was encountering a critical error in `wp-settings.php` when tyring to load the file `class-wp-locale.phpp`.
+The correct file name, located in the `wp-content` directory of the application folder, was `class-wp-locale.php`.

+Patch involved a simple fix on the typo, removing the trailing `p`.

+## Prevention

+This outage was not a web server error, but an application error.
+To prevent such outages moving forward, please keep the following in mind.

+* Test!
+Test test test.
+Test the application before deploying.
+This error would have arisen and could have been addressed earlier had the app been tested.

+* Status monitoring.
+Enable some uptime-monitoring service such as [UptimeRobot](./https://uptimerobot.com/) to alert instantly upon outage of the website.